Arrowe Park Hospital: History

 Planning for Arrowe Park Hospital began in the 1960s, although building did not start until the late 1970s.
 The facility was built to replace Birkenhead General Hospital in Birkenhead, Highfield Maternity Hospital in Wallasey, Leasowe Hospital in Leasowe, St Catherine's Hospital in Birkenhead and Victoria Central Hospital in Wallasey.
 The hospital was officially opened by the Queen on 4 May 1982.

 In March 2011, following remodelling work at a cost of £11.5 million, the maternity and gynaecology unit was renamed Wirral Women and Children's Hospital.

 Coronavirus quarantine centre

-In January 2020, the hospital was designated the quarantine site for British nationals evacuated from China during the COVID-19 pandemic.
+In January 2020, the hospital was designated the quarantine site for British nationals evacuated from China at the start the COVID-19 pandemic.
 The British nationals from Wuhan were all released from quarantine after 14 days and none became ill.
 British citizens who had been quarantined on the Diamond Princess cruise liner were also scheduled to be quarantined at Arrowe Park Hospital.

+Cybersecurity incident

+In November 2024, the trust announced a major incident at the hospital "for cyber security reasons", resulting in the cancellation of outpatient appointments.
+The attack was expected to result in delays in the provision of emergency medical care.